afsalthaj/safe-string-interpolation/docs/src/main/tut/index.md

    INFO: The student logged in: scala.Map(...)
    INFO: The student logged in: Details("name", "libraryPassword!!")
   ```
+Apart from logging, we have bumped into situations where we tried to concatenate / append "Any"thing using string interpolations, often resulting in logical errors as well.

-We need more type driven logging, consistent secret management, catching erroneous `toStrings` at compile time, rather than getting shocked and surprised at runtime.
+You know this, we need more type driven logging and string interpolation operations, consistent secret management, catching erroneous `toStrings` at compile time, rather than getting shocked and surprised at runtime.

 # Solution